gvwilson/thirdbit/fiction/madica/index.md

 Madica coughed at the stink of burnt hair and melting plastic.
 "That was my *coat*!" she spluttered.

-"It... it appears that it *was* just a coat, Mr. Secretary," Whiskers ventured.
+"It… it appears that it *was* just a coat, Mr. Secretary," Whiskers ventured.

 The deskbot hissed with disappointment.
 "Perhaps.
 But better safe than